GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 MARK: Actually, it's just @gcppodcast.
 FRANCESC: Oh, yeah.
 Sorry, sorry, sorry.
 MARK: You kind of repeated it a little bit.
 FRANCESC: I got too excited.
-For the Reddit, for the subreddit is gcppodcast, and then you can find us on Google+ searching for Google Cloud Platform podcast.
+For the Reddit, for the subreddit is gcppodcast, and then you can find us on Google+ searching for Google Cloud podcast.
 MARK: Wonderful.
 Okay, well I think that probably wraps us up there.
 FRANCESC: Great.
 MARK: Well, thank you very much for joining me Francesc.
 I look forward to doing many of these with you soon.